slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Practice doing without things you think you need.

 3. You have to make the definite decision to succeed.
 The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.

--->
+> *'Never complain; never explain.' -- Benjamin Disraeli*

+> *'Never explain: your friends do not need it, and your enemies will not believe you anyway.' -- Elbert Hubbard* -->

 > *'Freedom is not free.
 It is earned.
 It is taken.
 It is wrestled from the jaws of fear and uncertainty and doubt.' -- Dan Kariv*